Revelation 11 – The Two Witnesses

 Then I was given a reed like a measuring rod.
 And the angel stood, saying, “Rise and measure the temple of God, the altar, and those who worship there.

 a.
 A reed like a measuring rod: In Ezekiel 40-43, there is an extended passage where a temple is measured.
 The temple in Ezekiel is best understood as the temple of the millennial earth and the temple of Revelation 11 seems to be before the temple of Ezekiel.
-Yet there are similarities; the temple in Ezekiel is also measured extensively, including the outer courts (Ezekiel 40:17-19).
+Yet there are similarities; the temple in Ezekiel is also measured extensively (Ezekiel 40:17-19).

 i.
 There are a few other Biblical examples of measuring.
 In Zechariah chapter 2, a man measured Jerusalem, a scene that evidently showed God’s coming judgment on the city.
 In Revelation chapter 21, the New Jerusalem is measured.